 3rd obstacle: “I’m not learning as fast as before”

 At first, your progress is impressive: You are quickly able to formulate sentences, and even hold a simple conversation.
-Sadly, you are learning slower and slower.
+But sadly, you are starting to learn slower and slower.

 The remedies: First, this phenomenon is perfectly normal.
 Your progress will always be faster at the beginning and slower as you learn.
 For example, my level of Chinese mandarin (beginner) is improving a lot, whereas my level of Portuguese (advanced) is improving much more slowly.